GuillaumePoirrier/9gag-upvoted-post-downloader/README.md

 That's all folks !
 Your memes will be downloaded in the chosen directory.
 **If you do not trust the file processing, feel free to remove the first part of the html file containing your pseudo and mail.**
-I absolutly take any information from the users.
+I absolutely take no information from the users.
 Privacy first !